evrowe/er-3/entries/hazards-of-javascript-preprocessors.md

 ### It's Not About Preprocessing

 Preprocessing is an advantage, sure, but that's not really all that CoffeeScript does.
 Preprocessing is merely a side effect of the fact that the CoffeeScript compiler has to translate its input into vanilla JavaScript.
-The issue is not necessarily about whether it's ok to do preprocess with one thing and not with another.
+The issue is not necessarily about whether it's ok to preprocess with one thing and not with another.
 Technically speaking, our build system does some amount of "preprocessing" for us by concatenating and minifying our JavaScript and our compiled CSS.

 I like SCSS because it's a superset of existing CSS.
 It still requires that you have a full understanding of the CSS syntax and all of its properties in order to use it.
 Furthermore, it's not going to magically fix incompatibilities for you.
 It will give you tools (e.g. mixins) to make addressing things like vendor prefixing much easier, but you still have to know how to implement those things on their own in order to make use of SCSS' conveniences.